 In 2021, most trainings concerned occupational safety - work environment and health, safety at various works, first aid and fire safety.
 Important trainings in the field of occupational safety included ATEX certification training in wastewater treatment and training on working in confined spaces for our staff who are required to work in confined spaces whilst performing their duties.
-The average number of training days in 2021 was 2.28 days per employee (2020: 1.48 days,).
+The average number of training days in 2021 was 2.28 days per employee (2020: 1.48 days).

 The trainings continued to be affected by the global situation, as due to the COVID-19 pandemic, the trainings have moved online, but are therefore more accessible to employees.

-In 2021, we continued offering a series of short online training courses for managers discussing topics such as cyber security awareness, labour law, carrying out performance interviews, etc. We also focused on mental health, by providing trainings on how to prevent burnout and maintain good mental health.
+In 2021, we continued offering a series of short online training courses for managers discussing topics such as cyber security awareness, labour law, carrying out performance interviews, etc. We also focused on mental health, by providing trainings on how to prevent burnout and maintain The performance of the Company depends on the skills and professionalism of the staff. good mental health.
 We also had training day for all the managers that has already become traditional, known as the Autumn School for Managers.

-Additionally, we provide trainings and support to our managers to be able to effectively manage their teams.
+Additionally. we provide trainings and support to our managers to be able to effectively manage their teams.
 We have developed and established the Good Leadership Standard.
 For new employees and young managers, we offer the possibility to participate in the leadership development program and use either a coach or a mentor if needed.
 When organizing training days and planning training opportunities, decisions are made based on the training needs of the employees.